Imperial War Museum missing 500 objects ‘shouldn’t cause alarm’ – minister

 She asked a Government minister: “Are you treating this as an isolated incident just affecting the British Museum.

-Lord Parkinson, parliamentary under-secretary of state for arts and heritage, responded, saying: “We are not treating this in isolation, we have written to our other national museums… to ask for assurances about their processes… and they are being forthcoming about items missing or accounted for in their collections.
+Lord Parkinson, parliamentary under-secretary of state for arts and heritage, responded: “We are not treating this in isolation.
+We have written to our other national museums… to ask for assurances about their processes… and they are being forthcoming about items missing or unaccounted for in their collections.

-He added that museums are thinking about security throughout the country following an estimated 2,000 items – including gold jewellery, semi-precious stones and glass – being missing, stolen or damaged from the British Museum.
+He added that museums throughout the country are thinking about security following an estimated 2,000 items from the British Museum – including gold jewellery, semi-precious stones and glass – being missing, stolen or damaged.

 Maria Balshaw, chairwoman of the National Museums’ Directors Council (NMDC) and director of the Tate art museums and galleries, said: “The Tate has not lost or had any items objects stolen from any of its stores or collections.”

-She added that there were “no records” of missing items before or since she was appointed as a director.
+She added that there are “no records” of items missing before or since she was appointed as a director.

 Ms Balshaw, who has held a role as director of the Tate since June 2017, also clarified that 559 objects are currently “lost and misplaced” from the Imperial War Museum.